Peking Pavilion, Manalapan, NJ: Restaurant Review

 Dress: Casual

-Recommended dishes: When available; Pavilion's Three Delicacies; Chung King Beef; and Grand Marnier Prawns
+Recommended Dishes: Pavilion’s Three Delicacies, Chung King Beef, and Grand Marnier Prawns.

 Peking Pavilion is popular, so expect a wait during busy nights.
 They accept reservations only for parties of six or more, so plan ahead if you’re coming with a crowd.
 The restaurant is open every day, including holidays like Thanksgiving.
 Families are welcome and children are accommodated.